yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 # Code here
 ```

-Now we can go ahead and visualize the results as below:
+Now we can go ahead and visualize the results using this code:

 ```python
 # plot a scatter plot, color